Spacechild1/vstplugin/README.md

 SuperCollider:

-in order to use the VstPlugin class you have to first build VstPluginUGen. on macOS/Linux you can use GCC or Clang, on Windows you have to use VisualStudio because MinGW builds don't seem to work for some reason.
+in order to use the VstPlugin.sc and VstPluginController.sc classes, you need to first build the VstPlugin UGen. on macOS/Linux you can use GCC or Clang, on Windows you have to use VisualStudio because MinGW builds don't seem to work for some reason.

 1) 	make sure you have CMake installed
 2) 	get the Steinberg VST2 SDK (same as with Pd, see above)